Round two… FIGHT!

 • The winemaking differences between a top-quality wine compared with one that is made inexpensively for immediate consumption

 • Potential problems and their potential solutions or improvements.
-(Potential problems could be anything from agricultural issues, changes in regulations, low consumer knowledge, or if a market is sensitive to alcohol due to religion, and finally if there are legal restrictions to the marketing of alcohol.)
+(Potential problems could be anything from agricultural issues, changes in regulations, low consumer knowledge, or if a market is sensitive to alcohol due to religion, and finally, if there are legal restrictions to the marketing of alcohol.)

 Hopefully, you can now see how these more discrete, straightforward topics learned in previous modules or courses can be woven into your analyses.

-A final note on studying for the WSET Diploma Business of Wine
+A Final Note on Studying for the WSET Diploma Business of Wine

 So, there are 9 excellent tips to apply as you dive into studying and practicing for the WSET Diploma Business of Wine exam: